fullmetalcloud/SEGR5910_Project/Lessons-Learned.md

 Individual Project - Lessons Learned

 I was able to deploy the project.
 I have learned both conceptual and technical lessons from this project.
-This isthe first time I have used Docker and Redis, so I spent more time than expected to learn the tools and the application itself.
+This is the first time I have used Docker and Redis, so I spent more time than expected to learn the tools and the application itself.
 I took the time to learn the tools because I figure that I will eventually use or see these tools in the working world.
 This project was a good